 I was met with opposition.
 I was exhausted and didn’t have the energy to keep fighting.

-I recognize in hindsight that I was too quick to run away from the problem rather than fix it.
+In hindsight, I was too quick to run away from the problem rather than fix it.
 I was young, tired, and impressionable.
 I wanted to make an impact and was willing to sacrifice my health.

 The ADA requires employers to offer workers with disabilities “reasonable accommodation” to do their job.
 This might include adequate and individualized lighting, a fragrance-free or soundproof workplace, or a work-from-home policy.

 You’ll likely need documentation from your doctor to prove you have a condition that qualifies to be covered under the ADA.
 Contact your regional ADA office about the steps you’ll need to take to apply.
-You may also want to speak with an attorney or other legal counsel before checking in with your supervisor or human resources department.
+You may also want to speak with an attorney or legal counsel before checking in with your supervisor or human resources department.

 I’m lucky to have a new team of colleagues who understand and respect my health needs.
 I know my rights today.
 I’ll never go back to a role where I’m not supported.

 The individual(s) who have written and created the content in and whose images appear in this article have been paid by Teva Pharmaceuticals for their contributions.
 This content represents the opinions of the contributor and does not necessarily reflect those of Teva Pharmaceuticals.
 Similarly, Teva Pharmaceuticals does not review, control, influence or endorse any content related to the contributor's websites or social media networks.
 This content is intended for informational and educational purposes and should not be considered medical advice or recommendations.
 Consult a qualified medical professional for diagnosis and before beginning or changing any treatment regimen.